wombleton/gitlaw-nz/acts/H/Health and Safety in Employment Act 1992.md

     (3) The Minister may delegate his or her power under subsection (1) to 1 or more persons.

-    (4) To avoid doubt, a course approved under this section may be a course that is also approved under [section 72][176] of the Employment Relations Act 2000\.
+    (4) To avoid doubt, a course approved under this section may be a course that is also approved under [section 72][254] of the Employment Relations Act 2000\.

+    (5) For the purposes of [Part 2B][59], the reference to a health and safety representative in [section 19G(2)(b)][55] means a site health and safety representative.

-    Section 19G: inserted, on 5 May 2003, by [section 13][170] of the Health and Safety in Employment Amendment Act 2002 (2002 No 86).
+    Section 19G: inserted, on 5 May 2003, by [section 13][248] of the Health and Safety in Employment Amendment Act 2002 (2002 No 86).

-    Section 19G(1): amended, on 1 December 2004, by [section 3][177] of the Health and Safety in Employment Amendment Act 2004 (2004 No 87).
+    Section 19G(1): amended, on 1 December 2004, by [section 3][255] of the Health and Safety in Employment Amendment Act 2004 (2004 No 87).

+    Section 19G(5): inserted, on 16 December 2013, by [section 9][256] of the Health and Safety in Employment Amendment Act 2013 (2013 No 95).

 ##### 19H System for employee participation in Armed Forces